MuneezaMukhtar/Train-YOLOv8-Object-Detection-on-a-Custom-Dataset/README.md

 #### **Introduction**

 YOLOv8 (You Only Look Once version 8) is the latest iteration of the YOLO series, known for its balance between speed and accuracy in object detection tasks.
 Training a YOLOv8 model on a custom dataset involves several stages: preparing the dataset, setting up the environment, configuring the model, and training it.
-This detailed guide will walk you through each step.

 #### **System Requirements**